llvm/clangd-www/guides/system-headers.md

 Since it implies executing arbitrary binaries, that might be checked-in with the project, clangd does not perform this inference automatically.
 You need to allowlist binaries you deem safe for execution using `--query-driver` **clangd** command line option.
-Please note that this option is just an allowlist and the real driver to be executed still comes from the compile flag.
-It is a list of comma separated globs and a driver from a compile flag needs to match at least one of these globs.
+Please note that this option is just an allowlist and the real driver to be executed still comes from the compile command.
+It is a list of comma separated globs and a driver from a compile command needs to match at least one of these globs.
 For example to whitelist drivers in paths:

 -   `/path/to/my/project/arm-gcc`
 -   `/path/to/my/project/arm-g++`
 -   `/path/to/other/project/gcc`

 You can pass
 `--query-driver="/path/to/my/project/arm-g*,/path/to/other/project/gcc"` into